rayvtoll/blofintradingbot/README.md

     BLOFIN_SECRET_KEY=
     BLOFIN_PASSPHRASE=

-If you want to customize the different strategy (LIVE, GREY, JOURNALING) variables add the following to your liking:
+If you want to customize the different strategy (LIVE, REVERSED, JOURNALING) variables add the following to your liking:

     USE_[STRATEGY]_STRATEGY=
     [STRATEGY]_SL_PERCENTAGE=